Landowners

 Step 1

-Sol Systems will work with landowners to sign lease agreements, conduct environmental permitting, and develop smartly designed facilities.
+Sol works with landowners to design lease agreements, conduct environmental permitting, and develop smartly designed facilities.

 Step 2

-The team conducts studies, permitting, construction, operations and decommissioning/site restoration.
+The team conducts studies, permitting, construction, operations and decommissioning/site restoration (at the end of the facility’s useful life).

 Timeline